a16z/magi/docs/architecture.md

 Lastly, the [Pipeline](./src/derive/mod.rs) applies the [Attributes](./src/derive/stages/attributes.rs) stage to the previous [Batch](./src/derive/stages/batches.rs) stage, iterating over [Attributes](./src/derive/stages/attributes.rs).

-In this step, the final [PayloadAttributes](./src/derive/stages/attributes.rs) object is constructed by combining the [Batch](./src/derive/stages/batches.rs) object data with it's corresponding L1 Block, as well as applying system configuration values like the `suggested_fee_recipient`, `no_tx_pool`, and `gas_limit`.
+In this step, the final [PayloadAttributes](./src/derive/stages/attributes.rs) object is constructed by combining the [Batch](./src/derive/stages/batches.rs) object data with its corresponding L1 Block, as well as applying system configuration values like the `suggested_fee_recipient`, `no_tx_pool`, and `gas_limit`.

 ### L1 Chain Watcher